Warnakala/blender-studio-tools/scripts-blender/addons/asset_pipeline/README.md

 ## Installation
-Download or clone this repository.
+1. Clone repository `git clone https://projects.blender.org/studio/blender-studio-pipeline.git`
+2. From the root of the repository navigate to `/scripts-blender/addons/`
-In the root project folder you will find the 'asset_pipeline' folder.
+3. Find the the `asset_pipeline` folder.
 Place this folder in your Blender addons directory or create a sym link to it.

 > **_NOTE:_** This add-on depends on other add-ons that are in the [Blender Studio Tools](https://developer.blender.org/diffusion/BSTS/).